 Caring for Cancer Patients

 There are many ways that you can help a patient through treatment.
 The simplest, yet most important, way is just to be there for them emotionally.
-Check in on them and be supportive to their needs.
+Check-in on them and be supportive of their needs.

 How to Create the Best Cancer Care Packages

 For those who want to do a little more, an easy but effective way to help a patient is by creating a thoughtful cancer care package for them.
 These care packages normally contain different items that would be helpful for a patient undergoing chemotherapy, radiotherapy, or any other treatments.

 To help you put one together, we’ve put together a list of some items that you could include in your cancer care package, based on our own experiences with cancer.

 As you can imagine, patients spend a lot of time in the hospital and a big chunk of that spent receiving chemotherapy.
 Each chemotherapy session takes about six hours in which you’re stuck in a chair for most of the session.
 Chemo chairs are more comfortable than your standard hospital furniture but it’s still not quite cozy.
 A soft blanket or a neck pillow is a great way to help a patient settle in for their longer treatments.